-Idaho, seemingly caught up in a mania perpetrated by modern western-type square dance organizations at the time, was the eighth state to designate the square dance as an official state dance.
+Idaho, seemingly caught up in a mania perpetrated by modern western-type square dance organizations at the time, was the tenth state to designate the square dance as an official state dance.
 In 1989, it declared that "the folk dance, known as the square dance, is hereby designated as the American folk dance of Idaho."
 For more on "square dance fever" perpetrated by modern western-type square dance organizations, read this brief article.

 In a process that reportedly took only five weeks, Idaho State Dance Campaign Chairmen Ted and Joy Koskella captured unanimous approval in both the Idaho Senate and House of Representatives to name the square dance the American folk dance of the State of Idaho.